sgvlug/website/content/posts/2012-09-13-cloning_sysadmins_with_the_cloud_and_juju.md

----
 layout: post
-title: "Cloning SysAdmins with the Cloud and Juju"
+Title: "Cloning SysAdmins with the Cloud and Juju"
 description: "Meeting for September 2012"
-category: meetings
+Category: meetings
 tags: [meeting]
 meetingdate: 2012-09-13
----

 Its time to face the music: There's only a couple guys in Ops, and a lot of infrastructure to set up and it was all due yesterday.
 If only